 Skip to main content

-You uploaded your custom frame and in the video it appears shifted, zoomed in or cut off at the edges.
-The cause is almost always the same: the file doesn't have the recommended dimensions or format, and the app scales it to make it fit, distorting the result.
+You've uploaded your custom frame and in the video it appears shifted, zoomed in, or cut off at the edges.
+The cause is almost always the same: the file doesn't have the recommended dimensions or format, and the app scales it to fit, distorting the result.

 The typical cause

-If your frame has a different aspect ratio than the video (for example, a horizontal design for a vertical recording) or dimensions different from the recommended ones, the app has to enlarge or crop it to cover the screen.
-That's why it looks shifted or "zoomed".
+If your frame has a different aspect ratio than the video (for example, a horizontal design for a vertical recording) or measurements different from the recommended ones, the app has to enlarge or crop it to cover the screen.
+That's why it looks shifted or "zoomed."

-• Square frame: 1080 px wide x 1080 px high — perfect for social media and centered recordings.
+• Square frame: 1080 px wide x 1080 px tall — perfect for social media and centered recordings.

 Step by step to fix it

-1. Open your design in Canva (or your usual editor) and adjust the canvas to the exact dimensions from the table above, according to your recording format.
+1. Open your design in Canva (or your usual editor) and set the canvas to the exact dimensions from the table above, according to your recording format.

-2. Make sure the central area of the frame is transparent, so the stars of the video can be seen.
+2. Make sure the center area of the frame is transparent, so the people in the video are visible.

-3. Export the file in PNG format with a transparent background.
+3. Export the file as a PNG with a transparent background.

-4. Import the frame again into your Snap360 event and make a test video to confirm that it fits perfectly.
+4. Import the frame back into your Snap360 event and record a test video to confirm it fits perfectly.

-Does it still look wrong after adjusting it?
-Write to us in this same chat attaching the frame file and we'll review it for you to tell you exactly what to correct.
+Still looks wrong after adjusting it?
+Message us right here in this chat attaching the frame file and we'll review it for you to tell you exactly what to fix.

 Did this answer your question?